Chapter House Youth Choir

 The Chapter House Youth Choir is always on the look-out for new members.
 With live broadcasts on BBC Radio plus performance opportunities in York Minster, Durham and Selby Abbey, the experience is really life-changing for young people aged 13-19 who have a love of singing and music, and want to gain excellent experience.
 Rehearsals are weekly on Tuesdays 5:15-6:45 pm in the centre of York.

-Auditions are still available by video call over the summer for hopefully starting in September (depending on COVID-19 guidelines at the time).
+Auditions are available throughout the year, in person or by video call depending on current guidance and availability.
 Please get in touch using the button below or email email@example.com for more information.

 About the Chapter House Youth Choir